oscargdd/lxnm-bis/draft-bg-onions-update-network-service-models.md

 --- abstract

 Service & Network data models have been implemented in recent years to facilitate the deployment of connectivity services such as Layer 2 and Layer 3 VPN services in provider networks.
-This document reports the findings from the implementations, including missing functionalities, configuration blocks alligment against recent network models published, operational issues/limitatations and enhancements.
+This document reports the findings from the implementations, including missing functionalities, configuration blocks aligment against recent network models published, operational issues/limitatations and enhancements.

 --- middle